ssyounge/ASIB/README.md

 - **MBM Dropout**: set `mbm_dropout` in configs to add dropout within the Manifold Bridging Module
 - **CIFAR-friendly ResNet/EfficientNet stem**: use `--small_input 1` when
-  fine-tuning to replace the large-stride stem with a 3x3, stride-1 version (and remove max-pool for ResNet)
+  fine-tuning or evaluating models that modify the conv stem for 32x32 inputs (and remove max-pool for ResNet)

 ---